Negotiable Instruments - Order or Bearer Paper

 To constitute a negotiable instrument (both notes and drafts), an instrument must be either order paper or bearer paper.

-• Order Paper – Order paper must include the words “pay to the order of (identified person)” or “to (identified person) or order”.
-Including the word “order” indicates that the instrument is not limited to only one person.
+Order paper must include the words pay to the order of (identified person) or to (identified person) or order.
+Including the word order indicates that the instrument is not limited to only one person.
 That is, the payee of the instrument can designate someone else to receive payment.
 This generally requires the identified person to indorse (sign) the instrument.
 Signing the instrument makes it bearer paper, unless the signor identifies a person to whom the instrument is being transferred.

-• Bearer Paper – If the commercial paper is made out “to bearer” or it is not made out to any specific person, it is bearer paper.
+If the commercial paper is made out to bearer or it is not made out to any specific person, it is bearer paper.
 It can be redeemed by any holder of the paper, subject to certain defenses.